jamesseanwright/roll-your-own-redux/README.md

 ## Missing Features

-For simplicity's sake, this reimplementation takes a few liberties:
+For simplicity's sake, our implementation takes a few liberties:

 * The bindings are built around our own `State` type
-* Middleware is not supported; instead, [thunks](https://github.com/reduxjs/redux-thunk) are supported out of the box
+* Middleware is not supported.
+Instead, [thunks](https://github.com/reduxjs/redux-thunk) are supported out of the box
-* `Provider` doesn't accept a store prop, instead taking a reducer directly
+* `Provider` doesn't accept a store prop, instead taking a reducer function directly
 * `connect`'s `mergeProps` parameter is not implemented
+* Redux's `combineReducers` and React Redux's `connectAdvanced` are missing

 ## Running Locally